How to create a Gemini static site with gssg and SourceHut

 ./venv/bin/jetforce --dir public/

-The site is now located at localhost:1965
+The site is now located at localhost:1965.
+Use AV-98 or Lagrange to inspect it.

-JetForce will listen to the directory for any changes so when any modifications
+JetForce will listen to the directory for any changes so when any modifications are done, run `gssg` again and refresh the client to view them.

-SourceHut requires that we upload a tarball with our capsule to their service.
+SourceHut requires that we upload a tarball with our capsule to the Pages service.
 A script will pack everything the site needs.
 During the upload, we need to authenticate using the generated token.
 Lastly, a second script will do the uploading.
-First, let’s make our token usable by the scripts by placing it in an environment variable.
+First, let's make our token usable by the scripts by placing it in an environment variable.
 For example:

 echo 'export gemini_bearer_token=<token>' >> ~/.bashrc